mgmaxi/TDS-DevOps-Docker-Cheflix/README.md

 ## 📄 <b> About the Application </b>

 Cheflix is a Netflix clone that fetch data from [The Movie Database](https://www.themoviedb.org)
+Features:

+- List of movies
+- Play trailer movies
+- Like/Dislike movies
+- Add movies to your list
+- Remove movies from your list
+- Dynamic header that randomly changes between netflix originals

 ## 🛠️ <b> Technologies </b>